The Siege

 Age 23.
 A former regiment leader turned slave.
 Once the King's most trusted captain, Dimas discovered the dark pact that fuels Kaffar's conquest.
 Branded a traitor, he fights to expose the truth—even if it costs him everything.

 Every corner of Otumno tells a story.
-From the corrupted castle halls to the struggling villages beyond its walls, the environment is a character unto itself.
+From the corrupted castle halls to the struggling villages beyond its walls.

-Once a prosperous realm, Otumno fell into darkness when King Kaffar made a pact with entities beyond mortal understanding.
+Once a prosperous realm, the Kaffari Kingdom fell into darkness when King Kaffar II made a pact with the demon, Otumno.

 The common folk whisper of a curse, but only those who stood in the throne room that fateful night know the truth.